-Jugglers practice hours on end to build up their muscle memory with repetitive moments.
+Jugglers practice for hours on end to build up their muscle memory with repetitive moments.
 So much so, they can juggle blindfolded and not miss a beat.
-For us non-juggling, coffee making zombies, we too must practice balance.
+For us non-juggling, coffee-making zombies, we too must practice balance.

 “For God gave us a spirit not of fear but of power and love and self-control.” -2 Timothy 1:7